dpabon/Sentinel-2_GPP/README.md

 # Gross primary production estimated from Sentinel-2 #

-This is the code repository for the scientific manuscript: "Gross primary production estimated from Sentinel-2".
+This is the code repository for the scientific manuscript: "Estimating gross primary production from Sentinel-2".
 For further details see: XXXX

 1. Example scripts for the post-processing of Sentinel-2 images are presented in the [post-processing](post-processing) folder.